alan-turing-institute/CROP/README.md

 The Azure services for the webapp and the ingress functions listen to updates on Docker Hub, and deploy the latest container once it has been pushed to the Hub.

-`main` and `develop` are deployed to production and testing versions of the platform, respectively.
+The `main` and `develop` branches are deployed to production and testing versions of the platform, respectively.
 The former is relatively stable, the latter may be broken in the course of development.

 ## Getting help